pulled pork icon.Pulled Pork

 A well rubbed pork shoulder with a dark crust sitting in a smoker.

-See, while both of these cuts of pork can be used to make pulled pork, the shoulder and the butt are two different cuts of meat, although they do come from the same general area on the hog.
+So, while you can use both of these cuts to make pulled pork, the shoulder and the butt are two different cuts of meat, although they do come from the same general area on the hog.

 Pork Butt vs Pork Shoulder Comparison Table